 What distinguishes dance from other art forms is that creating while moving brings one’s complete being to the act—physical body, thoughtful mind, and expressive soul—the very essence of what makes us human.

 Next to love, creativity is the highest form of knowledge.
 It relies on the ability to analyze, synthesize, deconstruct and form and is cultivated by honoring complexity.
 When creating, people use experience, resources, and the imagination to solve real, abstract, or fictional problems.
 Creativity allows humans to continue to survive and evolve a world of multiple cultures comprised of individuals and groups.

 Through our policy work, we join with allies to champion systemic change in arts, education, and social justice.

 Our practices shift perceptions of dance and elevate expectations for it as an art form.
-We do this by committing to inclusion and access; by fostering teaching to the highest rigor of creativity wherever dance takes place; and by inviting public dialogue about equity, aesthetics, power, and privilege.
+We do this by committing to inclusion and access, by teaching to the highest rigor of creativity wherever dance takes place, and by inviting public dialogue about equity, aesthetics, power, and privilege.